 After Magic Gardens I headed to my Airbnb apartment and cooked a dinner myself.
 But if you are looking for a place to eat out, you can try a cheesesteak at George’s sandwich shop or Ishkabible’s, both within 10 minutes-walk from Magic Gardens.
 You can also check out this list of restaurants on South Street, recommended by Philadelphia’s Magic Gardens.

-Important tip: make sure neither of the days falls on Tuesday, both Rodin museum and Philadelphia’s Magic Gardens are closed on Tuesdays.
+Important tip: make sure neither of the two days in Philadelphia fall on Tuesday, both Rodin museum and Philadelphia’s Magic Gardens are closed on Tuesdays.